michaeljclegg/fileRead/app/doc/project_overview.md

 - **Text Files:** Read as plain text.
 - **PDF Files:** Read as Data URLs (Base64 encoded).
-- **Firebase Storage:** The actual binary content of the files is uploaded to a secure bucket.
+- **Firebase Storage:** The actual binary content of the files is uploaded to a secure bucket using `uploadBytesResumable` for progress tracking.
-- **Firestore:** A record is created for each file containing its metadata and a reference to its storage location.
+- **Firestore:** A record is created for each file containing:
+  - File metadata (name, size, type)
+  - Storage path and download URL
+  - Creation timestamp
+- **Duplicate Prevention:** Before uploading, the system queries Firestore for existing files with matching name and size.
+- **Persistent Loading:** On application startup, all previously uploaded files are fetched from Firestore and displayed.
+- **Remote File Access:** Files can be queried from their download URLs when the local File object is not available.

 ### AI Integration